sudar/rolopress-importer/readme.txt

 === RoloPress Importer ===
 Contributors: sudar
 Requires at least: 2.9
-Tested up to: 3.0.1
+Tested up to: 3.0.2
-Stable tag: 0.1
+Stable tag: 0.2
 Tags: csv, import, batch, spreadsheet, excel

 Import contacts from CSV files into WordPress.

 == Description ==

-This plugin imports posts from CSV (Comma Separated Value) files into your WordPress blog.
-It can prove extremely useful when you want to import a bunch of posts from an Excel document or the like - simply export your document into a CSV file and the plugin will take care of the rest.
+This plugin imports contacts from CSV (Comma Separated Value) files into your RoloPress installation.
+It can prove extremely useful when you want to import a bunch of contacts from othe programs like outlook or gmail.

-= Features =

-*   Imports post title, body, excerpt, tags, date, categories etc.
-*   Supports custom fields, custom taxonomies and comments
-*   Deals with Word-style quotes and other non-standard characters using WordPress' built-in mechanism (same one that normalizes your input when you write your posts)
-*   Columns in the CSV file can be in any order, provided that they have correct headings

 == Screenshots ==

 1. Plugin's interface

 == Installation ==